NaileKaplan/100DaysOfCode/TypeCasting/README.md

 #### Const Cast ####

 const_cast is used to cast away the constness of variables.
 Inside a const member function, non-const class members can be modified with the cast.

+#### Reinterpret Cast ####

+reinterpret_cast converts any pointer type to any other pointer type, even of unrelated classes.
+The operation result is a simple binary copy of the value from one pointer to the other.
+All pointer conversions are allowed: neither the content pointed nor the pointer type itself is checked.
+It doesn’t have any return type.
+It simply converts the pointer type.